uruguaj/uruguaj/README.md

 - 👋 Hi, I’m @uruguaj
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning React and Node.JS
-- 💞️ I’m looking to collaborate on anything i can learn something :)
+- 💞️ I’m looking to collaborate on anything where i can learn something or practise my skills :)
 - 📫 How to reach me :</br>
 Twitter => <a href="https://twitter.com/uruguaj">@uruguaj</a>
 Discord => uruguaj (id:463257864715370523)